The Lorax (TV special)

-The Lorax is a musical Dr. Seuss animated short produced by DePatie–Freleng Enterprises which first aired as a television special on CBS in the United States on February 14, 1972, and in Canada on CBC Television on October 22, 1972.
+The Lorax is a musical fantasy Dr. Seuss animated short produced by DePatie–Freleng Enterprises which first aired as a television special on CBS in the United States on February 14, 1972, and in Canada on CBC Television on October 22, 1972.
 The special was written by Theodor Geisel (Dr. Seuss), based on his 1971 book of the same name.

 Plot

 A young boy in a gloomy ghost town meets the Once-ler, who recounts the story of the Lorax, a creature who speaks for the trees: as a young man, the Once-ler had arrived in a forest filled with brightly colored Truffula trees and playful animals.
-Initially enchanted by the trees, he starts a business making Thneeds from the trees, which depletes them, and the Lorax warns him.
+Enchanted by the trees, he cuts one down and constructs a versatile "Thneed," which he then decides to mass-produce.
+The Lorax warns the Once-Ler that he is clearing the forest faster than the slow-growing Truffulas can be replenished.

-As the Once-ler grows greedier, he ignores the Lorax's warnings.
-As industrialization progresses, the environment deteriorates and the animals leave.
-The Once-ler still tells the Lorax that he will keep on "biggering", turning more trees into Thneeds; but then the last tree is cut down.
-With no more trees, the factory is forced to shut down.
+Industrialization progresses, the environment deteriorates and the animals become ill from pollution, with the Lorax sending them to cleaner homes.
+The Once-Ler considers the Lorax's warnings but decides the business is too valuable to himself and his workers to stop.
+When the last Truffula falls, Thneeds Inc. is forced to shut down.

 The Lorax departs, leaving behind a pile of rocks marked "Unless."
 The Once-ler reveals to the boy that "Unless" signifies the need for someone who cares to take action.
-He gives the boy the last Truffula seed, encouraging him to restore the forest, signaling hope for the future.
+He gives the boy the last Truffula seed, encouraging him to restore the forest.
+As he leaves, a hole opens in the otherwise overcast sky.